The Five Types of System Software

-System software types are designed to control and coordinate the procedures and functions of computer hardware as well as software and the user.
-They carry out middleman tasks by providing a platform for other software types and allow harmonious coexistence with computer user.
+The five types of system software are designed to control and coordinate the procedures and functions of computer hardware.
+They also enable functional interaction between hardware, software and the user.
+They carry out middleman tasks by providing a platform for other software types and allow harmonious coexistence with the computer user.

 System software can be categorized under the following: